irfaan008/Android-Box-Layout/README.md

     <table>
         <tr>
             <td>
-                Android: Box Layout to put contents in a glossy box with ultimate view (Check out screen shots).
+                <b>  Android: </b> Box Layout to put contents in a glossy box with ultimate view (Check out
+                screen shots.
+If its taking more time to load then just download from root directory of trunk)
             </td>
         </tr>
          <tr>